-As a runner, I spend most of my time training in one plane of motion, what’s known as the sagittal plane, usually performing the same repetitive movement.
-So, to keep my body stabilized, improve balance,...
+As a runner, I spend most of my time training in one plane of motion — what’s known as the sagittal plane — usually performing the same repetitive movement.
+As a result, to keep my...

 Good running form can help you run in the most efficient, the fastest manner possible, with the least risk of injury.
 As a result, if you want to take your running to the next level, you MUST work on improving your training technique.
 If that’s what you are after, then you are in the right place.
 So are you excited?
 Then here we go… What is Running Form?
 Also known as running mechanics, running technique, or style, running form simply refers to how you run.
 The main mechanics include running posture, foot strike, arm position, cadence, etc. Each of these mechanics affects your running comfort, efficiency, and results.
 See these as the individual functions of your body while running.

 If you are a beginner runner looking to improve endurance and conditioning to run for prolonged periods of time without risking fatigue, injury, or burnout, then you are in the right place.
 The Walk/Run Method Demystified The run/walk method is a great method for a beginner runner to get their foot in the door, and for experienced athletes to improve their running performance and race times.
 The guy who pioneered this method is Jeff Galloway— a former Olympian, and legendary coach.
 According to his website, Jeff has coached over 200,000 walkers and runners to improve their running performance throughout his coaching career.